mohamedarish/rust_te/README.md

 - File traversal
 - Buffer editing
 - Closing the file
+- Save after making changes to old files

 ## Todos

-- Save and Delete files
+- Save by creating a new file
 - Find and replace
 - undo and redo
 - Syntax Highlighting